 Can you imagine Black British, Afro Caribbean Rastaman calling Black African squatters in their own land.
 To talk about tragically misunderstanding, the only thing that was tragically misunderstood was the understand of the liberation struggle.

 What took place in Zim was the Black British, Afro Caribbean Rastaman bringing back the mentality of their colonial forefathers back to African continent.
 Misty found gold in Zimbabwe, (the dollar had valve) but they reacted in the same manner as their European fathers did.
+(The above is in response to the following)

 (Having endured a most challenging year, when Misty bought a farmhouse in Eastern Zimbabwe in 1982, they thought they were fulfilling the Rasta dream of repatriation.
 Africa, Misty's great love, has proved the band's greatest inspiration - and has taught them some of their harshest lessons.
 Their ideal of re-creating the Southall Peoples Unite community in the motherland proved too hasty.
 Farm workers had squatted the land when the old owner left the property and, tragically misunderstanding Misty's intention to encourage them to remain, one of their leaders killed himself.
 Turning the farm over to local people, Misty started a short-lived Peoples Unite Zimbabwe.
 Their experiences inspired the album 'Musi-O-Tunya'.
 Ultimately, the band decided to focus on extensive touring of the continent.